niels-slotboom/notes/Submanifolds.typ

 + Vanishing torsion,
 + Metric compatibility.
-We will now introduce both conditions rigorously and examine their consequences for the connection coefficients $tensor(Gamma, +lambda, -mu nu)$, which ultimately leads to the _Christoffel Symbols_, which are the coefficients of the Levi-Civita connection.
+We will now introduce the meaning both conditions rigorously and examine their consequences for the connection coefficients $tensor(Gamma, +lambda, -mu nu)$, which ultimately leads to the _Christoffel Symbols_, which are the coefficients of the Levi-Civita connection.
 \ \
 *Vanishing Torsion* A connection provides us with a means of comparing vectors at nearby points and describing how they change as we move infinitesimally along a given direction.
 Given two vector fields $X,Y in Gamma(T cal(M))$, the covariant derivatives $nabla_X Y$ and $nabla_Y X$ describe how $Y$ changes along the flow of $X$, and how $X$ changes along the flow of $Y$, respectively.